|

 History:

 Halsted was one of only two stations on the Stock Yards branch located outside the Stock Yards.
 The line was built specifically to carry workers from their South Side homes to the Yards.
-It was never intended to reach the Loop; instead it was built to run shuttles to the Indiana Avenue station, which is just about all that even ran on the line.
+It was never intended to reach the Loop; instead it was built to run shuttles to the Indiana Avenue station, which is just about all that even ran on the line, although some services sporadically also ran north of Indiana and south to the Jackson Park branch.

-By the mid-1950s, it was becoming apparent that falling ridership and increasing deterioration of the Stock Yards Line and its cousin, the Kenwood Line, would require some sort of immediate action.
-Three plans were formulated for how to continue service - purchasing the route from the Chicago Junction Railway (from whom CTA rented the property), leasing it from the CJRwy, and purchase by an outside agency for CTA use - but all of these included modernization of the Halsted station.
-As part of a $3,100 modernization plan covering both the Kenwood and Stock Yards Lines, drawings dated July 11, 1956 show that Halsted would have had its station house removed.
-A smaller space formally occupied by the station would have been black-topped with a drip pan installed on the elevated structure overhead.
-High barrier gates were to be installed around the new fare collection area, leading to the dual staircases up to the station platforms.
-A two-man agents booth, "fare-o-mats", and transfer dispensers were to be provided.
-In all, it would have probably looked similar to the chain link "stations" at Indiana, Lawrence, Wellington, and Hoyne today.
+By the mid-1950s, it was becoming apparent that falling ridership and increasing deterioration of the Stock Yards branch and its cousin, the Kenwood branch, would require some sort of immediate action.
+Three plans were formulated for how to continue service -- purchasing the route from the Chicago Junction Railway (from whom CTA rented the property), continue to lease it from the CJRwy, or purchase of the property by an outside agency for CTA use -- but all of these included modernization of the Halsted station.
+As part of a $3,100 modernization plan covering both the Kenwood and Stock Yards lines, drawings dated July 11, 1956 show that Halsted would have had its station house removed.
+A smaller space formally occupied by the station would have been black-topped with a drip pan installed overhead on the elevated structure .
+High fencing was to be installed around the new fare collection area, leading to the existing dual staircases up to the station platforms.
+A two-position agents booth, "fare-o-mat" turnstiles, and transfer issuing machines were to be provided.
+In all, it would have probably looked similar to the chain link "stations" that were once present at Indiana, Wellington, and Hoyne stations, and still today at Lawrence station.

-Other factors, however, would seal the Stock Yards Line's fate.
-Due to changes in the meat packing industry, the Union Stock Yards became redundant and outdated and were closed.
+Other factors, however, would seal the Stock Yards branch's fate.
+Due to changes in the meat packing industry, the Union Stock Yards became redundant and outdated, and was closed.
 Now with its main purpose gone, the Stock Yards branch followed suit, ending "L" service October 7, 1957.